Blog Post 3-23-20

 Here’s the thing: Fear operates out of our reptilian brain … faith calls us to live from our higher self.
 Faith calls us to pull together, not to retreat to “I’m just taking care of me and my own.”

 We’ve all experienced the needless lines outside of grocery stores.
 Police have actually been called to quell skirmishes outside of some Walmart stores.
 You’ve heard me say over and over that sin is separation from God and community.
-If we let it, fear will trigger our worst impulses to put myself or my family above all else.
+If we let it, fear will trigger our worst impulses to put ourselves or our family above all else.

 It makes me think of the Hebrew people wandering the wilderness trying to horde manna.
 God had promised to provide a daily source of food called manna.